CoderDojo-Waregem/svg-tutorial/curves/how to draw a bear/description/description.en.md

 </svg>
 </figure>

-Once we put it all together we end up with the image on the bear.
+Once we put it all together we end up with the image of the bear.

 ```html
 <svg class="bear" width="200px" height="200px" viewBox="-100 -100 200 200">